MasteraSnackin/VoiceChain-Pay/README.md

     *   Speak your command (e.g., "Send 1 AVAX to Bob", "Pay 50 USDC to shop.avax on Ethereum", "Send 10 AVAX to Alice on DFK Subnet").
     *   Click the microphone icon again (now a stop icon) to stop recording, or wait for a pause in speech.
     *   Alternatively, click one of the "Try saying:" example buttons.
 3.  **Review Parsed Intent:** The application will process your command using AI.
-The "Parsed Transaction Intent" card will display the structured data extracted from your command.
+The "Recognized Command" card will show your spoken phrase, and the "Parsed Transaction Intent" card will display the structured data extracted from your command.
-4.  **Connect Wallet:** Click the "Connect Wallet (Mock)" button.
-A mock wallet address will be generated and displayed.
+4.  **Connect Wallet:** Click the "Connect Wallet" button.
+Your browser wallet (e.g., MetaMask) will prompt for connection.
+Ensure it's set to the Avalanche Fuji Testnet.
+Your address and balance will be displayed.
 5.  **Proceed to Authentication:** If the intent is clear and the wallet is connected, the "Proceed to Voice Authentication" button will become active.
 Click it.
 6.  **Voice Authentication:**
     *   On the "Voice Authentication" page, review the transaction details.